 A Brand Strategy answers this question by probing more deeply into the inner workings of your business, processes and motivations.
 A successful Brand Strategy is not a logo, name or tagline.
 A successful Brand Strategy leaves you with a well-defined company culture with a clear set of values, goals and vision.
 A solid brand will inform all of your promotional efforts, effectively reaching your unique target audience and prompting sales from a place of integrity and honest value.

-- Defining your unique Value Proposition (what sets you apart)
+2. Define your unique Value Proposition (what sets you apart.)

-- Naming & Visuals: As stated earlier, your company name, logo and tagline are not your brand.
-The text and visuals you use are like a microphone.
-It is used in service to your voice.
+The content – copy and visuals – you use are like a microphone.
+Content is used in service to your voice.
 As the mic will only amplify a voice, good or bad, the communication of the voice of your brand is amplified by your text and visuals.
 Very important components, indeed, but without the prior steps, they will lack meaning.

-Ultimately your brand is the experience people have when they interact with your business.
 In the same way that you have different levels of friendships as well as people who don’t even fall under the category of “friend,” you know when you’ve met a true friend because of the way you feel with them.
-When you have the ability to create a satisfying experience with your target audience, then you know you have an effective brand and a voice that will be sought after.
+When you have the ability to create a satisfying experience with your Target Audience, then you know you have an effective brand and a voice that will be sought after.